jac307/MediaArtTutorials/ART1TI3/Video-Comp-Mund-03.md

 - Divide your timeline into **two parts**—each student must edit **approximately half** of the video.
   > This ensures both members contribute equally while maintaining a unified composition.
 - Import, arrange, and animate your photographs.
-  > Use keyframe animation, transitions, and layering techniques to build rhythm and flow.
+  > Use keyframe animation and layering techniques to build rhythm and flow.
 - Focus on:
   - Pacing and visual rhythm
   - Movement and transformation
   - Mood and atmosphere
   - Conceptual and aesthetic coherence

-**Important:** All animations in this session must be created using **manual keyframes**.
-Do **not** use DaVinci Resolve’s default animated behaviours (e.g., Dynamic Zoom, preset transitions, auto-animation tools).
+**Important:** All animations must be created using **manual keyframes**.
+Do **not** use DaVinci Resolve’s default animated behaviours.
 Your goal is to demonstrate control over timing, motion, and visual changes through **intentional keyframe editing**.

-Review DaVinci tutorials: <a href="https://jac307.github.io/MediaArtTutorials/Others/index.html?file=DaVinci.json" target="_blank" rel="noopener noreferrer">Video Editing in DaVinci Resolve</a>
+Review DaVinci tutorials: <a href="https://jac307.github.io/MediaArtTutorials/Others/index.html?file=DaVinci.json" target="_blank" rel="noopener noreferrer">Video Editing in DaVinci Resolve</a>.

 ---